ZeelaSwe/bash-tools/README.md

 # gittools
-Aliases and tools for making life with git easier
+Aliases, functions and scripts for making life in bash a bit easier